Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Methods

-For this work, unless otherwise specified, we used the largest variants of these models: Whisper Large V1 (638M Parameter, 32 layers), HuBERT X-large (964M Parameter, 48 layers), and WavLM X-large (317M Parameter, 24 layers). \cref{tab:model_summary} shows the summary of the architecture and training objectives for each model.
+For this work, unless otherwise specified, we used the largest variants of three speech models: Whisper Large V1 (638M Parameters, 32 layers) \citep{radford_robust_2022}, HuBERT X-large (964M Parameters, 48 layers) \citep{hsu_hubert_2021}, and WavLM Large (317M Parameters, 24 layers) \citep{chen_wavlm_2022}.
+This choice was motivated by prior findings from \citet{antonello_scaling_2023}, which showed that the brain encoding performance of SFM models increased logarithmically with the number of model parameters. \cref{tab:model_summary} shows the summary of the architecture and training objectives for each model.
 To generate the embeddings with a context length of $Ctx$ seconds, we applied a sliding window of $Ctx$ seconds and a stride of 250 ms to the input audio.
 For each window, the representation at a given layer was defined as the hidden state of the final token.
+We made this choice to remain consistent with prior work \citep{vaidya_self-supervised_2022, antonello_scaling_2023, oota_speech_2024} and to maximize interpretability, since the encoding results depend on a single causal token from each layer, making them easier to compare and interpret.
 For Whisper, we only used hidden states from the encoder.
 In this study, $Ctx$ was varied across the following values: 0.5, 1, 2.5, 5, 10, 20, and 30 seconds.
 PCA with $95\%$ variance was applied to each model's embeddings to reduce dimensionality.